 Except as otherwise mentioned in these bylaws, a quorum for voting purposes shall consist of those voting members representing twenty-five percent of the total membership.

 Proxy votes may be assigned to voting members who are present at an annual or special meeting through the signing of proxy statements issued by the Prutaneis, or reasonable equivalent, and are only valid for the annual or special meeting marked thereon.

-If election or referendum choices are combined with a proxy statement, the person receiving the proxy must cast those votes given him or her according to any electoral choices marked on the combined ballot/proxy statement.
-If a given member sending in such a proxy has not made any electoral choices, the person receiving the proxy may cast those votes according to his or her best judgment.
+If election or referendum choices are combined with a proxy statement, the person receiving the proxy must cast those votes given to them according to any electoral choices marked on the combined ballot/proxy statement.
+If a given member sending in such a proxy has not made any electoral choices, the person receiving the proxy may cast those votes according to the proxy’s best judgment.

 - Electronic communications

 Voting members may attend annual or special meetings via electronic communications devices if such are available.

 Local groups which are open for public worship shall be known as Demoi.
 The Prutaneis shall act in a timely fashion upon all requests to grant a charter recognizing a Demos as an official subsidiary group of Hellenion.
 Once chartered, each Demos shall identify itself as “________ Demos, Hellenion” or “Demos of ________, Hellenion” or the equivalent in a language other than English, in all public communications.
 The Prutaneis shall issue appropriate regulations as needed for their proper functioning.
 The Prutaneis may authorize an individual or a pair of members of Hellenion to start local Proto-Demos.
 The Prutaneis shall issue policies to implement this, and to move such local Proto-Demoi from Proto-Demoi to chartered Demoi.